 - Take the quick and easy AirTrain.
 Consult the New York City Subway Map to determine the best connections to take to get to your destination. $2.50 subway fare (available 24 hours).
 If you return to JFK via subway, make sure to take the A train marked Far Rockaway or Rockaway Park, NOT Lefferts Blvd.

-- For other public transit options, including suburban areas and the five boroughs, consult JFK Transportation Options or the MTA's Airport Service information.
+- For other public transit options, including suburban areas and the five boroughs, consult JFK Transportation Options.

 - Taxis: $52 flat fare (plus tolls) to any Manhattan location.
 Taxis are available outside of every terminal and there is typically a taxi stand where you will be directed to a taxi.
 For destinations outside of Manhattan, consult the TLC Fare Guide.
 You may also want to familiarize yourself with the Taxi Rider's Bill of Rights.
 There is no additional charge for luggage and rates are based per car, not per passenger (up to four passengers).
 To return to JFK from Manhattan, taxis will charge you the metered rate, plus any applicable tolls.

 - Car Services: Prearrange for a car service to meet you at the airport, or call one when your flight touches down.
 This is a great option if you want to avoid waiting in line for a taxi or if you have a group larger than four people and want to arrange for a van or limousine.